chrisjrob/chrisjrob.github.io/_posts/2009-06-09-may-the-source-be-with-you.markdown

 layout: post
 title:  "May the source be with you"
 date:   2009-06-09 00:00:00
-categories: technology linux
+category: technology
-tags: floss source
+tags: [linux, floss, source]
 ---

 From time to time I see the comment advocating a closed source program, with the response *"as I'm not a developer it doesn't bother me whether or not I have the source code"*.
 I believe that that view is wrong, and that there are many occasions where non-developers will find benefit from having access to the source code.